Online Directory Business Model Explained

 Besides, no one minds a free listing.

-In fact, it is likely that some of them will contact you to suggest edits to their listing.
+In fact, some of them will likely contact you to suggest edits to their listing.
 Establish a relationship with them.

 • As soon as you have a reasonable number of businesses listed in the business directory, focus on attracting traffic to the directory by using strategies such as: